 i.
-Local communities (existing and new) have been fully, meaningfully and collaboratively engaged with at each stage of the development process ; this will include evidence that community views have been taken account in the development proposals.
+Local communities (existing and new) have been fully, meaningfully and collaboratively engaged with at each stage of the development process ; this will include evidence of how community views have been taken account in the development proposals.

 ii.
-Involvement of the community in briefing the design teams appointed for the preparation of Masterplans about the local area and community views.
+Involvement of the community in briefing the design teams responsible for the preparation of Masterplans about the local area and the perspective of the community.

 iii.
-Collaborative Design Charrettes / Co-Design workshops will be held to provide for the active engagement of the community at each stage in the preparation of the Strategic Landscape Masterplan and individual Village Masterplans and to ensure they reflect local aspirations, and are grounded in an understanding and evaluation of the area’s defining characteristics.
+Collaborative Design Charrettes / Co-Design workshops will be held to facilitate the active engagement of the community at each stage in the preparation of the Strategic Landscape Masterplan and individual Village Masterplans and to ensure they reflect local aspirations and are grounded in an understanding and evaluation of the area’s defining characteristics.

-Funding will be made available through legal agreements to support financially the local community in order to enable full engagement and participation, including professional support where required.
+2. Funding will be made available through legal agreements to support the local community to enable full engagement and participation, including professional support where required.

 POLICY D2 – Community Ownership and Stewardship

-Arrangements for future governance and long-term stewardship of the Gilston Area will be agreed between the principal landowners/developers, the local planning authority and the local community and will be secured as part of the planning process.
+Arrangements for future governance and long-term stewardship of the Gilston Area will be agreed between the principal landowners/developers and the local planning authority in consultation and with the endorsement of the local community and will be secured as part of the planning process.

-An agreed governance structure should be in place at the outset of development to ensure the delivery and management of community assets is undertaken in a timely manner and in the interest of the community in accordance with Garden City principles.
+An agreed governance structure should be in place at the outset of development to ensure the delivery and management of community assets is undertaken in a timely manner and in the interest of the community in accordance with Garden City Principles.

 The arrangements for future governance and long-term stewardship will apply to all development within the Policy GA1 allocation and should include provision for the following: